 - send you a conditional offer.
 This offer is made if you’re currently completing your qualifications.
 The conditions will be visible on Track if you click on the offer

 - send you an unconditional offer.
 This offer is made if you’ve met all the entry requirements or you have satisfied our entry criteria in another way, such as with a portfolio or interview.
 We may also take account of contextual factors in your application

 - reject your application.
 If your application isn’t suitable, we’ll include the reason for that on Track.
 In some cases, we can also provide additional feedback but we can’t always guarantee this.

 If you’ve not yet received a decision from us, don’t worry.
 We receive a really high volume of applications (especially in the run up to the UCAS deadline) and we work through them as quickly as we can.
-If we require any additional information we will contact you directly to request this.
 As soon as we’ve made a decision on your application, your UCAS Track will be updated.